iscc/iscc-registry/README.md

 **Frontend**

-The frontend application installt at the domain root shows a listing of the latest ISCC registrations and allows for basic search and detail views of declaration data.
+The frontend application at the site root shows a listing of the latest ISCC registrations and allows for basic search and detail views of declaration data.
 URL of the scheme my-install.site/<iscc-id> are resolved to their indended redirection target.
 <br clear="left"/>